juniorklawa/my-awesome-project/README.md

 ## To-do

-- [ ] Use PouchDB instead of Async Storage
+- [ ] Use PouchDB or Realm instead of Async Storage
+- [ ] Refactor spaghetti code
 - [ ] Separate components style from component
 - [ ] Add tests